 Infinity Plus One Race and Ship: The Crystals are excellent boarders, due to taking less suffocation damage and their Crystal Prison ability (which locks down a room, barring exit or entry until it wears off).
 The Crystal Ship starts with weapons that can pierce a single shield, which is all the shielding most enemy ships have in the first few sectors.

-Luck-Based Mission: Reaching the Crystal sector requires no less than three randomly-generated elements.
+Luck-Based Mission: Reaching the Crystal sector requires no fewer than three randomly-generated elements.

 Mighty Glacier: While they have extra health, suffocation resistance and the ability to lock down a room, they're also slower than most races (although faster than Rockmen)